brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day5.md

 -   We discussed the internship google doc and how we want to approach the plan
 -   We decided that it will be better to create a more guided curriculum, showing the interns EXACTLY what is important for each Month.
 -   Here are the meeting notes: https://app.fireflies.ai/view/Meet-ryu-bpkd-edf::01KAZM4ZWKEDWPBBCY51TBKQ2B
+-   Using the Awesome copilot resources to update the planning tab on the docs
+-   Updated the profiles section, those tabs can be merged into one.
+-   Generated a section in weekly planning that gives the awesome-copilot planning files and explains how to use each one and for what it is typically used for.

 ---